datagrok-ai/public/help/compute/scripting/scripting.md

 ## Where to find how it works

-* To learn the basics of Datagrok scripting, review the [Scripting for non-professional developers](./scripting-for-non-developers).
+* To learn the basics of Datagrok scripting, follow the [getting started tutorial](./getting-started).
 * For advanced features (input/output data validation, environments), review the [Advanced scripting](./scripting-advanced).
 * Review the [developer documentation](../develop/develop.md) for a deep dive into Datagrok scripting, using JS API, and developing custom UI components.